ctp-eos/ctp-eos/README.md

 - CTP Energy is/are the TOTAL CTP forces that comprise ALL domains of all (non)physical realities *(of ALL C/P-existences)*.
 - CTPSci is the Science of Consciousness, itself - from C-domain.
 - CTPSci is the science and study of non-physical Conscious or C-energy, the C-domain, and future revolutionary applications of the CTP Energy Cycle™.
-- CTP-EOS™ represents a forward-thinking-future-consciousness based on advanced C-sciences of C-domain bundled WITH Linux.
+- CTP-EOS™/CE-OS™ represents a forward-thinking-future-consciousness based on advanced C-sciences of C-domain bundled WITH Linux.

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/cdomain.jpeg)